 Know how secure your Wi-Fi connection is

 WPA stands for Wi-Fi Protected Access — the protocol based on the complicated 256-bit key encryption (which is impossible to break using personal computers).
 WPA3 is its latest and strongest version, while WPA2 is the “golden middle;” both versions use the Advanced Encryption Standard (AES).
-The basic WPA (first in the series, introduced in the distant 2003) only offers an elementary protection.
+The basic WPA (1st in the series, introduced in the distant 2003) only offers a non-reliable, elementary protection.

-WPA-Personal is a common security method, suitable for home networks, while WPA-Enterprise is far more advanced and offers stronger protection for business environments.
+WPA-Personal is a common security method suitable for home networks.
+WPA-Enterprise is far more advanced, as it provides stronger protection for business environments.

-WEP (Wired Equivalent Privacy), WPA’s predecessor, ensures that a wireless network supports the basic security features of a wired local network (LAN).
-WEP is weaker than any version of WPA.
+WEP (Wired Equivalent Privacy) is an outdated WPA predecessor.
+WEP adds the basic security features of a local network (LAN) to a wireless network — which is not enough to protect a Wi-Fi signal.
+Thus, WEP is weaker than any version of WPA.

 If we sort security protocols by strength, the list would look like this: